 Yesterday, coastal Georgia had a rare treat of snow and ice.
 When Bookworm Beth 📚🐛 asked me what I made in the kitchen that afternoon.
 I told her mushroom gravy with turkey.
 She instantly said, “Yum!”
 I’m confident your crew will agree.
 What can be more comforting to eat on a cold winter’s day?

-Serve this over our warm buttermilk whipped potatoes.
+Serve this over warm sour cream mashed potatoes.
 It’s a keeper!Print

 Easy mushroom gravy with turkey is a low carb, high protein dinner recipe that’s quick to make and it’s also economical.
 It’s the perfect way to use up leftover turkey from Thanksgiving or Christmas!